-The aorta is the main blood vessel carrying blood throughout the body.
-An abdominal aortic aneurysm (AAA) is a bulge or widening (dilation) of the aorta caused by a weakening in the abdominal aortic wall.
+The aorta is the main blood vessel that carries blood throughout the body.
+An abdominal aortic aneurysm (AAA) occurs when an area of the aorta becomes enlarged or balloons out.
 If the aneurysm becomes large enough, it may rupture.

 The exact cause of the condition is unknown.
 Factors that can increase your risk of developing the problem include: smoking, high blood pressure, male gender, genetic factors.